jarzynskila/hashicorp-assignment/assignment.md

 			<code>git pull</code>
 		</td>
 		<td>
-			Gets changes from a remote branch into your local branch and merges them into a local branch
+			Gets changes from a remote branch into your local branch and merges them into your local branch
 		</td>
 	</tr>
 </table>